Drone Spraying & Spreading

 Availability: Having your own T50 or T25 means you can easily and quickly spray and spread at any time – you set your own schedule, instead of waiting for spray contractors or helicopters that have limited timeframes.

-Centimeter accuracy and precision: With in-built RTK, these drones are highly accurate spraying and spreading machines.
+Centimetre accuracy and precision: With in-built RTK, these drones are highly accurate spraying and spreading machines.
 Connect to an RTK base station and achieve centimetre accuracy with your precision spraying and spreading operations.

 DJI Agras T40 Spray Drone In Action